cplusplus/SG20/sources/modules/object-model/constructors.md

 4. Demonstrate and explain safe memory handling using shared or unique pointers
 5. Define what RAII is, the role of the constructor in it; and the relationship with its destructor
 6. Use the explicit keyword to prevent accidental type conversion from a single argument, see [C.46](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-explicit)
-7. Initialze data members with default values outside of the constructor and explain the benefit of why, see [C.48](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-explicit)
+7. Initialize data members with default values outside of the constructor and explain the benefit of why, see [C.48](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-explicit)

 #### Caveats